 As a broad-based Free Trade Agreement, it covers trade in goods, trade in services, establishment (investment), intellectual property rights, government procurement, competition, trade and sustainable development and cooperation.
 In the area of trade in goods, the EFTA States abolish all customs duties on imports of industrial products, including fish and other marine products, originating in Ecuador.
 Ecuador will gradually eliminate or reduce customs duties on industrial products, including fish and other marine products, originating in an EFTA State.

-The Agreement consists of 12 Chapters, 18 Annexes and 18 Appendices, covering the following main subjects:
+The Agreement consists of 12 Chapters, 18 Annexes and 18 Appendices.
+The Agreement covers the following main subjects: